 Question: Can I complete any part of the PLAR process while I am still in my home country?

-After I complete PLAR do I have to take the national examination(s) before I can become licensed?
+After I complete PLAR, do I have to take the national examination(s) before I can become licensed?

 Question: After I complete PLAR do I have to take the national examinations before I can become licensed?